-- How to Grow Lettuce for Beginners
+- How to Grow Herbs in Straw Bales

-- How to Grow Watermelon for Beginners
+- How to Prepare Straw Bales for Planting

 This is why it is so important to be in your garden a little bit every single day.
-The earlier you can catch a problem the quicker you will be able to correct it.
+The earlier you can catch a problem, the quicker you will be able to correct it.

 Learning How to Start a Backyard Garden can be a bit overwhelming.
-Now that you have your go-to list of resources you can get started with confidence.
+Now that you have your go-to list of resources, you can get started with confidence.